ciren/cilib/docs/basics/fit.md

 </div>

 ### Question 5
-Now that we have created the evaluation we will need some methods to extract the information from the the `Objective` result.
+Now that we have created the evaluation we will need some methods to extract the information from the `Objective` result.
 Keeping this in mind, implement the following methods:

 ```scala